 Both models were estimated for FDI into Slovakia.
 Although smaller in economic and demographic size, Slovakia is a strong competitor of Hungary for FDI in Central Europe, in terms of location, costs, cultural and business environment, infrastructure and membership in the EU in 2004.
 However, one point of distinction is that Slovakia joined the Eurozone in 2009 while Hungary retained the florin as its currency.
-The inclusion of the Euro dummy variable was insignificant and did not improve the regression results.
-It may be that Euro adoption has a long term impact on FDI in Slovakia but the short period of this study with only three years of Eurozone membership prevents useful empirical analysis of any Euro impact.
-Reported following is only the basic model specified and applied to Slovakia.
+The period of this study prevents useful empirical analysis of any Euro impact on FDI inflows but this will be examined in future research.